mxre/lazyloader/README.md

   set the loader library.
 Note that if automatic loading is enabled, in the library, another library can only be loaded, if the automatic loading failed.

+## Todo
+* Windows nmake needs a better detection for which object files need to be built.
+  Currently this list is statically writen into the Makefile, and probably only valid for CPLEX 12.6.3

+## Requirements
+* For Linux nothing special is required, besides a CPLEX installation (we need the header files) to generate the source stubs and a recent C compiler (like GCC or clang) and Python 3
+* For Windows we used Microsoft's Visual C Compiler 19 (Visual Studio 14), and Windows SDK 10.
+As a runtime library we default to using the Universal C Runtime, and a statically linked Visual Studio Core Runtime. (thus avoiding the need to provide a Visual Studio Redistributable CRT on a deployment system).
+  Futhermore bash (i.e. from Windows Subsystem for Linux) with gcc and Python3 are required to generate the header stubs from a CPLEX installation.

+Generated headers and source stubs are identical for Windows and Linux, and can be shared.
+This is especially interresting, as genrerating them under Windows can be somewhat harder than under Linux.

 ## Acknowledgements
 This project is somewhat similar to https://github.com/chmduquesne/lazylpsolverlibs